Dashboard Guide

 Link to section: Free Model PricingFree Model Pricing

-Models with $0 pricing are charged a minimum of $0.01 per 1M input tokens and $0.01 per 1M output tokens to prevent abuse.
-For free models, it is recommended to configure your own OpenRouter API key via BYOK settings.
+Models with $0 pricing are charged a minimum of $0.01 per 1M input tokens and $0.01 per 1M output tokens when using the universal endpoint, to prevent abuse.
+For free models, it is recommended to use the OpenRouter BYOK endpoint with your own API key.

 Link to section: Managing Provider API Keys (BYOK)Managing Provider API Keys (BYOK)

-The Proxy (BYOK) page lets you add your own provider API keys to use with LockLLM's proxy.
+The API Keys (BYOK) page lets you add your provider API keys to enable routing and inference for all models.
 BYOK (Bring Your Own Key) users pay their AI provider directly and are not charged for LLM usage through LockLLM credits.

 Link to section: Adding a Provider KeyAdding a Provider Key